-Nurse Education: Part Time
+Nurse Education: Part Time\

-There are two part-time cohort courses of study.
-Classes for both part-time courses of study are held primarily in the evening.
-These options mirror the full-time options but are designed to provide a longer study time for those who value and desire the RN role.
-Both courses of study lead to an Associate of Science degree and eligibility to take the NCLEX-RN.
+Classes for the part-time course of study are held primarily in the evening.
+This options mirrors the full-time option but isdesigned to provide a longer study time for those who value and desire the RN role.
+This course of study lead to an Associate of Science degree and eligibility to take the NCLEX-RN.